OWI Causing Death

 Operating a motor vehicle while intoxicated (OWI) is a serious charge in Michigan, and an OWI causing death charge is even more so.
 These cases are prosecuted aggressively, and the courts are notoriously severe when sentencing.
 If convicted, you may face years in prison and thousands of dollars in fines.
-If you have been charged with OWI causing death in Southwest Michigan including Calhoun, St. Joseph, or Van Buren County, turn to Levine & Levine for guidance.
+If you have been charged with OWI causing death in Southwest Michigan including Calhoun, St. Joseph, or Van Buren County, turn to the Michigan DUI lawyers at Levine & Levine for guidance.

 OWI Vehicular Manslaughter Charges in Michigan